What will your generation's legacy be?

 In 2032, it will be 150 years since Newcastle was formally granted city status – how will you shape Newcastle’s future?

 Newcastle150 is part of Legacy; a global campaign by Common Purpose, which invests in young people across the world so they can become a connected generation of leaders with a clear vision for what their legacy will be.
+Click here to see other legacy programmes around the world.

 Why take part?